-I’m not going to share these steps here because really it didn’t work for me.
+I’m not going to share these steps here because it didn’t work for me.

-Basically most of the paid backup utilities will do the job neatly.
-These personal home backup utilities can backup your user profile data from old computer and restore to Windows 10 computer in appropriate locations.
-So, once the restore has completed, you will see the same files/folders at same location as on your old computer.
+Basically, most of the paid backup utilities will do the job neatly.
+These personal backup utilities can backup your user profile data from the old computer and restore to Windows 10 computer in appropriate locations.
+So, once the restore has completed, you will see the same files/folders at the same place as on your old computer.
 For example, EaseUS having a utility called ‘PC Transfer’ which can even transfer the programs from one PC to another.
 You can check the product here.

-You can find similar paid or free third-party utilities to transfer your files, folders and even programs from one PC to another.
+You can find similar paid or free third-party utilities to transfer your files, folders, and even programs from one PC to another.
 I have not used this method in my case, so I’m not going to explain it here.

 Free and Manual Method – Solid Way

 I manually copied the user profile data from Windows 8.1 to Windows 10.
-You need to find a way to connect your old computer’s hard disk to new Windows 10 computer.
-Either fix it internally (by SATA cable) or use a hard disk enclosure to connect through USB port.
-If this method looks difficult for you, then use a USB external hard disk or USB flash disk that depends on the size of your files on the old computer.
+You need to find a way to connect your old computer’s hard disk to the new Windows 10 computer.
+Either fix it internally (by SATA cable) or use a hard disk enclosure to connect through a USB port.
+If this method looks difficult for you, then use a USB external hard disk or USB flash disk that depends on the size of files from the old computer to transfer data.

-Basically we will be copying the files and transfer to the correct locations on Windows 10 user profile.
-If you have more than one user on these computers, then you also need to transfer them individually.
+We will be copying the files and transferring to the correct locations on the Windows 10 user profile.
+If you have more than one user on these computers, then you need to transfer them also individually.

 By default, Windows OS user profile resides at C:\Users folder.
 You will find desktop, my documents, downloads, Favorites, and other personal data at this location.

 The partition ‘E’ is from Windows 8.1 and ‘C’ drive is the main partition of new Windows 10 OS.
 I had to copy and paste the content of each folder from old partition to new partition.